nodemcu/nodemcu-firmware/docs/lua-modules/gossip.md

 gossip.setRevManually(number)
 ```

-The only scenario when rev should be set manually is when a new node is added to the network and has the same ip.
-Having a smaller revision than the previous node with the same ip would make gossip think the data it received is old, thus ignoring it.
+The only scenario when rev should be set manually is when a new node is added to the network and has the same IP.
+Having a smaller revision than the previous node with the same IP would make gossip think the data it received is old, thus ignoring it.

 ## getNetworkState()